mihneadb/mihneadb.github.io/_posts/2013-09-19-vim-cheatsheet.markdown

-change character under cursor | s increment number under cursor (by 1) | Ctrl + A decrement number under cursor (by 1) | Ctrl + X go to line *N* | :*N* end of line | $ beginning of line | ^
+change character under cursor | s increment number under cursor (by 1) | Ctrl + A decrement number under cursor (by 1) | Ctrl + X go to matching paren / bracket | % go to line *N* | :*N* end of line | $ beginning of line | ^